-Great Lakes Iron Ore Trade Down Slightly in November
+Great Lakes Iron Ore Trade Up in November

-CLEVELAND – Shipments of iron ore on the Great Lakes totaled 4.2 million tons in November, a decrease of less than 1 percent from 2020.
-Shipments were also below the month’s 5-year average by 13.7 percent.
+CLEVELAND – Shipments of iron ore on the Great Lakes totaled 4.5 million tons in November, an increase of 1.5 percent from 2022.
+Shipments were below the month’s 5-year average by 1.7 percent.

 Since 1880, Lake Carriers’ has represented the U.S.-flag Great Lakes fleet, which today can move more than 90 million tons of cargos annually that are the foundation of American industry, infrastructure, and power: iron ore, stone, coal, cement, and other dry bulk materials such as grain, salt, and sand.
 More information is available at www.lcaships.com.